 Founded in 2002 as JCA Engineering (aka Midnight Engineering), JCA Design Labs provides research and design services for the automotive and consumer electronics market.

 After graduation, I had a temporary computer analysist position with Litton PRC at El Paso Intelligence Center (EPIC), Fort Bliss, Texas.
-Soon after, I was employed as a design engineer for the tier one automotive supplier Stoneridge – Pollak (formally General Instrument Transportation Electronics Division) across the border in Ciudad Juarez, Chihuahua, Mexico.
+Soon after, I was employed as a design engineer for the tier one automotive supplier Stoneridge – Pollak (formally General Instrument’s Transportation Electronics Division) across the border in Ciudad Juarez, Chihuahua, Mexico.
 I was responsible for designing various microprocessor based electronic subsystems; body control modules, instrument clusters, multiplexed switch modules and power distribution subsystems.
 We supplied various heavy truck customers (Cummins, Freightliner, Navistar, Paccar, Volvo), automotive customers (Chrysler, Ford, General Motors) as well as other tier one suppliers such as Delphi and Visteon.
 It was here that I learned how to design products for the real world.

-While I was employed full time at Stoneridge, I began to pursue a Ph.D. part time at the Klipsch School of Electrical and Computer Engineering, New Mexico State University (NMSU) in Las Cruces, New Mexico.
+While working full time at Stoneridge, I began to pursue a Ph.D. part time at the Klipsch School of Electrical and Computer Engineering, New Mexico State University (NMSU) in Las Cruces, New Mexico.
 My typical daily commute was about 100 miles (160 km) per day, through three states (Texas, New Mexico and Chihuahua) and two nations (United States and Mexico).
 I was either asleep, at work, driving or at NMSU.
 I was always on the go.

 In my spare time I enjoys camping, RVing, road trips, train travel, attending conferences, exercising, reading, writing and spending time with family and life long friends.
 I also enjoy doing extensive research on various topics and a few other activities, a few that include (in no particular order):